Stwerd/city-explorer/README.md

 ## Credit and Collaborations
-Created a readnme and imported the wireframe.
+Brooke and Matt helped create the [wireframe](src/images/apiwireframe.png).